 Litchfield is probably most famous for its spring fed waterfalls which flow all year round.
 Below the cascading waterfalls of the sandstone plateau are crystal-clear swimming holes lined with pandanas palms and paper bark trees.
 These are great places to escape the heat and take in the area by swimming and snorkeling.

 Buley Rockhole and Florence Falls are undoubtedly Litchfield’s most visited swimming spots as they are easily accessed by short walks through monsoonal forest and are basically open all year round for swimming.
+Check out our blog on Litchfield's best 6 attractions.

 If you prefer to get a little further off the beaten track and escape the crowds then places such as Cascades Falls and Sandy Creek Falls are ideal.
 These areas are reached by 1-3km hikes through the sandstone plateau offering beautiful swimming areas that are a little more secluded than most.